Neema-2016/Sessions/sessions.md

 ### Prerequisites
 One needs to have the following before proceeding with the article.
 1. Be familiar with PHP basic concepts.
-2. A text editor of your choice installed.
-I will be using Visual Studio code which you can install from [here](https://code.visualstudio.com/download) (if you already don't have it).
+2. Install a text editor that you prefer.
+Code in this article was written and run using VisualStudio code that can be downloaded [here](https://code.visualstudio.com/download) (if you already don't have it).
 2. Either [xampp](https://www.apachefriends.org/download.html) or [wampp](https://sourceforge.net/projects/wampserver/) local server installed, for PHP to run.

-### Table of contents
+### What will be covered
-1. What is a PHP session.
+1. What a PHP Session is.
 2. How to Start a session.
 3. Accessing a created session.
 4. How to update a set session.
 5. How to destroy a session.

-### What is a PHP Session?
+### What a PHP Session is
 A PHP Session is in simple terms, a data storage for user's data that can be rendered across several pages of an application or website.
 A unique Session identifier or ID is used to identify the particular user the information references to.
 Therefore, where a session ID is missing, it implies no session has been created yet.
 Hence, PHP is prompted to initiate one.
 We will learn how to start sessions and create session variables shortly.

 We make use of Session variables that is written as **$_SESSION** (which is a PHP superglobal.
 Go [here](https://www.w3schools.com/php/php_superglobals.asp) and [Understanding PHP superglobals](https://www.section.io/engineering-education/php-superglobals) to find out more about superglobals.) to store one particular user's information.

-### How to start a Session in PHP
+### How to Start a session
 Remember a user's information needs to be stored in session variables before they can be accessed across multiple pages?
 So, before you even use this variable, you will be required to start a session by invoking a PHP function called session_start().
 This function creates a new session, or restarts an existing one then generates for the user a unique session ID, through a GET or POST request.
 These two requests are extensively covered [here](https://www.w3schools.com/php/php_forms.asp).